Behind every door…there is always a story

 - History in Cemeteries – We found W.B.
 Yeats (liveruralnl.com)

-Posted on April 27, 2011, in Heritage, Vacations and tagged canada, Great Northern Peninsula, Kathy Dunderdale, Newfoundland & Labrador, Rural area, Stephen Harper, Tetley, Tim Horton.
+Posted on April 27, 2011, in Tourism, Vacations and tagged canada, Great Northern Peninsula, Kathy Dunderdale, Newfoundland & Labrador, Rural area, Stephen Harper, Tetley, Tim Horton.
 Bookmark the permalink.
 Leave a comment.